 Should I buy dance shoes?

-Comfortable shoes can be enhancing to your dance and kinder experience to your knees and overall feel.
+Comfortable shoes can enhance your dance and kinder experience to your knees and overall feel.

-As you get more advanced, we do recommend choosing the right shoes that enhance your dance and feel comfortable to you.
+As you get more advanced, we recommend choosing the right shoes that enhance your dance and feel comfortable you.
 The right shoes can make the dance feel more natural and easy.

 Cuban Salsa is relaxed about shoes